E0riccs/chunk-strategies/doc/README_en.md

 │   ├── eval_utils/          # Evaluation utility functions
 │   ├── llm_utils/           # LLM utility functions
 │   └── utils/               # General utility functions
+│
 ├── main.py                  # Main script to run experiments
-├── requirements.txt         # Python dependencies
+├── requirements.txt
-└── README.md                # This file
+└── README.md
 ```

 ## Features

 1.  **Configurable File Types**: Define different categories of text documents (e.g., chaptered long-form, itemized lists, short plain text) via `config/file_types.yaml`.
 Each type points to a sample data file.
-2.  **Configurable Chunking Strategies**: Define various chunking methods (e.g., simple splitting, recursive character splitting) with specific parameters (chunk size, overlap) via `config/chunking_strategies.yaml`.
+2.  **Configurable Chunking Strategies**: Define various chunking methods (e.g., simple splitting, recursive character splitting) with specific parameters (chunk size, overlap, etc.) via `config/chunking_strategies.yaml`.
-3.  **Comprehensive Evaluation Metrics**:
+3.  **Support for Custom LLM Processing APIs**: Configure and use custom LLM/embedding/reranker model APIs via `config/llm_info.yaml`.
+4.  **Introduction of Subjective + Objective Evaluation using LLM**:
     *   Total processing time (chunking time).
-    *   LLM-based quality score (1-5 scale, requires OpenAI API key).
-    *   Average cosine similarity between original text and generated chunks.
-    *   Number of chunks generated.
-4.  **Flexible Experiment Execution**:
-    *   Run a single experiment for a specific file type and chunking strategy.
+    *   Utilize LLM to generate standard Question-Answer pairs to automate the evaluation of specific chunking strategies in a real RAG application.
+5.  **Flexible Experiments Based on Configuration Files**:
-    *   Run a batch of experiments defined in a YAML configuration file.
+    *   All experiment details are uniformly defined by YAML configuration files.
-5.  **Organized Output**:
-    *   Each experiment saves its chunked text output to a separate file in the `results/` directory.
-    *   All evaluation metrics are compiled into a summary CSV file in the `results/` directory.
-6.  **Decoupled Modules**: The system is designed with clear separation of concerns for file handling, chunking, evaluation, and experiment orchestration, making it easier to extend.
+6.  **Decoupled Modules**: The system is designed with clear separation of concerns for each module, making it easier for developers to extend.
-7.  **LLM Integration**: Uses API for qualitative evaluation of chunks.
-(API key required).
+7.  **Support for Different Levels of External Data Files**:
+    *   Raw Text: Users can provide only the raw text to evaluate with predefined or user-implemented chunking strategies.
+    *   Chunked Results: Users can provide the raw text and the chunked results to perform evaluation without needing to implement the chunking strategy.

 ## Setup
 1.  **Install dependencies**: